A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 5. Reaping the benefits out of Al & Analytics

 The UAE's artificial intelligence policy set ambitious goals to improve employee performance and accelerate AI use in nine areas: transportation, health, space, renewable energy, water, technology, education, the environment, and traffic.
-UAE has incorporated and invested heavily in AI in their corporate aspirations.
+UAE has incorporated and invested heavily in AI in its corporate aspirations.
 The road to full augmentation of AI in the workforce is long and involves continual investment and proactive change management.